Detecting linear trend changes in data sequences: Introduction

-As illustrated later in this paper, many existing change-point detection methods for the piecewise-linear model fail in signals that include frequent change-points or abrupt local features.
-The TGUW transform, which underlies TrendSegment, is able to handle scenarios involving possibly frequent change-points.
-It constructs, in a bottom-up way, an adaptive wavelet basis by consecutively merging neighbouring segments of the data starting from the finest level (throughout the paper, we refer to a wavelet basis as adaptive if it is constructed in a data-driven way).
+As illustrated later in this paper, our TGUW transform, which underlies TrendSegment, is designed to work well in detecting frequent change-points or abrupt local features in which many existing change-point detection methods for the piecewise-linear model fail.
+The TGUW transform constructs, in a bottom-up way, an adaptive wavelet basis by consecutively merging neighbouring segments of the data starting from the finest level (throughout the paper, we refer to a wavelet basis as adaptive if it is constructed in a data-driven way).
 This enables it to identify local features at an early stage, before it proceeds to focus on more global features corresponding to longer data segments.

 \citet{fryzlewicz2017tail} introduces the Tail-Greedy Unbalanced Haar (TGUH) transform, a bottom-up, agglomerative, data-adaptive transformation of univariate sequences that facilitates change-point detection in the piecewise-constant sequence model.
-The current paper extends this idea to adaptive wavelets other than adaptive Haar, which enables change-point detection in the piecewise-linear model (and, in principle, to higher-order piecewise polynomials, but we do not pursue this in the current work).
+The current paper extends this idea to adaptive wavelets other than adaptive Haar, which enables change-point detection in the piecewise-linear model (and, in principle, to higher-order piecewise polynomials, where the details can be found in Section G of the supplementary material).
 We emphasise that this extension from TGUH to TGUW is both conceptually and technically non-trivial, due to the fact that it is not a priori clear how to construct a suitable wavelet basis in TGUW for wavelets other than adaptive Haar; this is due to the non-uniqueness of the local orthonormal matrix transformation for performing each merge in TGUW, which does not occur in TGUH.
-We solve this issue by imposing certain guiding principles in the way the merges are performed, which enables the detection of changes in the linear trend and point anomalies.
-The TGUW transform is fast and its computational cost is the same as that of TGUH.
+We solve this issue by imposing certain guiding principles in the way the merges are performed, which enables detecting not only long trend segments, but also frequent change-points including abrupt local features.
+The computational cost of TGUW is the same as TGUH.
 Important properties of the TGUW transform include orthonormality conditional on the merging order, nonlinearity and ``tail-greediness", and will be investigated in Section \ref{sec2}.
-The TGUW transform is the first step of our proposed TrendSegment procedure, which involves four steps.
+The TGUW transform is the first step of the TrendSegment procedure, which involves four steps.